Grilled Teriyaki New York Steak is juicy, tender and an easy recipe to prepare. The sweet and savory flavor is amazing, a definite family favorite!

 - If you don't have an outdoor grill this indoor smokeless grill does a pretty good job.

-- Let the steak rest 5-10 minutes before slicing.
+- Let the steak rest for 5-10 minutes before slicing.

 In order to properly tell when your meat reaches your preferred doneness, I recommend using a digital meat thermometer to check the internal temperature.